So what exactly is a yellow house book?

 From where can I get a yellow house book?

 When buying a house and, less so, a condo unit in Chiang Mai, it’s customary for the new owner to be given the Tabien Baan for the property during the transfer process at the Land Office.
-As a rule, though, it’ll be a blue house book (or ‘Thor Ror 14’) in which only the names of Thai folk and those foreigners who have permanent residency in Thailand can be entered.
+As a rule, though, it’ll be a blue house book (or ‘Thor Ror 14’) in which only the names of Thai owners and those foreigners who have permanent residency in Thailand can be entered.
 Still, it’s perfectly possible for a non-resident foreign owner living in their own condo or house to swap the property’s blue Tabien Baan for a yellow house book into which their name can be added.
-To apply for a yellow house book, pop into the or, more commonly, the amphoe office which is responsible for administering civil registrations for the municipality or district in which the condo or house is located.
+To apply for a yellow house book, visit the amphoe office which is responsible for administering civil registrations for the municipality or district in which the condo or house is located.

 How do I get a yellow house book?